-Ticks can spread numerous diseases, and so are dangerous to people and pets.
-Today, our vets in Woburn describe how these external parasites thrive, including which signs you should watch for and how to keep ticks away from your pets and your family.
+Ticks can spread numerous diseases, and can be dangerous to people and pets.
+Read below to see how these external parasites thrive, including which signs you should watch for and how to keep ticks away from your pets and your family.

 What are ticks?